ajbrowe/wp-calendar/readme.txt

 = No end date is printed out =
 Check your setting.
 You can predefine, if you want an end date always to be displayed, or only if it differs from the start date.
 You can also pass the parameter `alwaysshowenddate` when using tags or functions.
 Please refer to the usage documentation in the calendar options.

+= Hide Widget when there are no events to display = Please check [this](http://wordpress.org/support/topic/plugin-wp-calendar-maybe-you-can-add-this-tip-in-faq-how-to-hide-event-widget?replies=2) forum post for a nice solution.

 == Screenshots ==